SSHGuard/sshguard/doc/setup.rst

 services other than **sshd**, add the appropriate log facilities to *syslog.conf*.
 See *syslog.conf(5)* for more details.

 .. note:: **syslogd** will terminate and restart SSHGuard when it receives *SIGHUP* from **newsyslog**, flushing any blocked addresses.
 This may occur several times a day, depending on how often logs are rotated on your system.
-If this behavior is undesirable, use *log polling* instead.
+Using **syslogd** is discouraged.

 syslog-ng
 ---------